-For many, the possibility of water spotting or scratching their tabletop is stressful.
-No finish will eliminate these possibilities.
-But we offer some options for finishing and surface preparation for various applications and personalities.
+We offer options for the finishing and surface preparation of our tabletops.
 We will mail samples to you if you are considering our work.

 Options for surface preparation